How do I get a Library Card if I live in Harrison County?

 Users are limited to

-one hour of usage at a time.
+one hour of usage per session.
 If no one is waiting or scheduled to use a

 workstation then the current user may continue to work on the computer, up to four hours per day.

 the Library offer on its computers?

 workstations are equipped with Microsoft Word, Excel, Access and

 PowerPoint, a color printer, Internet browser and CD & DVD drive/burner.

 welcomes donations of gently used books to its collection.
 If you wish to

 donate materials, please call or stop by the Library.
 Donated materials and gifts are accepted with the understanding that only those items that meet the criteria for material selection will be added to the collection.
 Donations are final and become the property of the Harrison County Public Library.
 The library makes the final decision on which items are added to the collection based on numerous factors, such as condition of the materials, demand or need.
 Books that are not included in the collection may be sent to the Friends of the Library Book Box.